Ashikaga Yoshimasa

-was the eighth shōgun of the Ashikaga shogunate who reigned from 1443 to 1473 during the Muromachi period of Japan.
+was a Japanese samurai, daimyo and the eighth shōgun of the Ashikaga shogunate who reigned from 1443 to 1473 during the Muromachi period of Japan.
 His actions led to the Ōnin War (1467–1477), which triggered the Sengoku period.
 His reign saw a cultural flourishing in the arts, the development of tea ceremony, Zen Buddhism and wabi-sabi aesthetics.

 Biography

 Yoshimasa was the son of the sixth shōgun Ashikaga Yoshinori.
 His childhood name was Miharu (三春).
 His official wife was Hino Tomiko.

 On August 16, 1443, the 10-year-old shōgun Yoshikatsu died of injuries sustained in a fall from a horse.
 He had been shōgun for only three years.
 Immediately, the bakufu elevated Yoshinari, the young shōgun's even younger brother, to be the new shōgun.
 Several years after becoming shōgun, Yoshinari changed his name to Yoshimasa, by which he is better known.

 Also in 1443, supporters of the Southern Court orchestrated the theft of the Imperial regalia.
 Following this event, in 1445, Hosokawa Katsumoto assumed the role of Kyoto kanrei.
 The year 1446 marked a significant development as the Southern army faced a crushing defeat, leading to the subsequent suppression of remnants from the Southern dynasty in 1448.
 In 1449, Yoshimasa was appointed shōgun, and Ashikaga Shigeuji became Kantō kubō.
 While the period between 1450 and 1455 experienced disturbances in Kamakura between Kantō kubō Ashikaga Shigeuji and his Uesugi Kanrei.

 Letter from Ashikaga Yoshimasa to Shimazu Tadamasa.
 Part of the Shimazu-ke Monjo collection (島津家文書).
 National Treasure.

 The 1450s saw several events unfolded which set the stage for the impending civil war.
 In 1454, dissension arose in the Hatakeyama succession.
 Discord in Kamakura between the Kubō and his Uesugi Kanrei line, resulting in the establishment of "Koga Kubō" (1455–1583) in 1455.
 Following this in 1457, the "Horikoshi Kubō" (1457–1491) was established.
 The Imperial regalia, which had been stolen, was restored to the Northern Court in 1458.
 In 1460, Hatakeyama rebelled against Yoshimasa.
 The latter adopted Ashikaga Yoshimi in 1464.
 The year 1466 saw the birth of Yoshihisa, and Emperor Go-Tsuchimikado ascended the throne during the same year.
 Additionally, dissension over the Shiba succession occurred in 1466.